KaviHShah/Intro-to-Python/materials/08-defining-functions-and-classes.md

 **Purpose of `__main__`:**

 - **Testing and Debugging**: It allows you to write test code in the same file without it running when the file is imported elsewhere.
-- **Modular Code**: It helps keep code modular, where functions and classes are defined for reuse, but certain behaviors (like running a function) are executed only when the file is executed directly.
+- **Modular Code**: It helps keep code modular, where functions and classes are defined for reuse, but certain behaviours (like running a function) are executed only when the file is executed directly.

 <br>